Technology Tales

 New Post Creation Screen

 One thing that you can never say about Automattic is that it stands still for very long.
-That may generate adverse commentary from some but it’s bad to leave things stagnate too.
-In fact, resting on laurels also generates flak so you can’t please everyone all the time.
+That may generate adverse commentary from some, yet it's bad to leave things stagnate, too.
+In fact, resting on laurels also generates flak, so you can't please everyone all the time.

-The first change that anyone will notice is that the navigation has moved from the top to the side and that some things have been moved around and renamed.
-Another thing that you’ll see soon enough is that there is a QuickPress section added to the dashboard screen for those really quick and short postings.
+The first change that anyone will notice is that the navigation has moved from the top to the side, and that some things have been moved around and renamed.
+Another thing that you'll see soon enough is that there is a QuickPress section added to the dashboard screen for those quick and short postings.
 Sticking with the subject of content creation, alterations to post and page editing screens and the link creation screen are obvious too.
-What really comes to mind here is the level of customisation on offer so you can make yourself feel right at home: some of the screen furniture can be moved about and you can remove what you feel is nothing but useless clutter.
+The thing that really comes to mind here is the level of customisation on offer, so you can make yourself feel right at home: some of the screen furniture can be moved about, and you can remove what you feel is nothing but useless clutter.
 Content generates comments, so the addition of keyboard shortcuts for comment moderation should be a boon for those with very active readers.

 There are some pieces that remain incompletely functional at present, such as the Inbox and Media added to this post pieces, but I have seen nothing that used to work to be broken.
 So, while the development version of WordPress is more of a work in progress than I have seen for a while, it will do what you need it to do.
-You always need to be cautious and I’d advise you to keep away until it’s ready for the big time until you have the knowledge to put things back should the undesirable befall your blog.
+Since you always need to be cautious, I'd advise you to keep away until it's ready for the big time, unless you have the knowledge to put things back should the undesirable befall your blog.
 I had an automatic WordPress update kick in maintenance mode without turning it off again.
 Nothing happened to the database, so a manual re-installation was all that was required to restore order.
-Otherwise, the development installation remains relatively stable though there are display problems in IE6 that do not afflict either Firefox, Opera or even IE8 Beta2.
+Otherwise, the development installation remains relatively stable, though there are display problems in IE6 that do not afflict either Firefox, Opera or even IE8 Beta2.

 Another way to look through WordPress code